Giuseppe Lignano: Life and career

-Giuseppe has a degree in Architecture and Urban Design from the Universita’ di Napoli, Italy, and completed postgraduate studies at Columbia University, in New York City.
-Besides heading his professional practice at LOT-EK, he currently teaches at Columbia University’s Graduate School of Architecture, Planning and Preservation.
-He also lectures at other universities and cultural institutions globally.
+Lignano graduated in Architecture and Urban planning from the University of Naples Federico II in 1989, and later attended postgraduate studies at Columbia University, in New York City.
+In 1993, he co-founded with Ada Tolla the LOT-EK practice, based in Naples and New York.
+He is adjunct assistant professor at Columbia University Graduate School of Architecture, Planning and Preservation.